Eigenvalue bounds of the Kirchhoff Laplacian: The theorem

-\paragraph{} Already the corollary $\lambda_k \leq 2d_k$ of Theorem~(\ref{1}) is stronger than what the {\bf Gershgorin circle theorem} \cite{Gershgorin,GershgorinAndHisCircles} gives in this case: the circle theorem provides in every interval $[0,2d_k]$ at least one eigenvalue $\lambda_l$ of $K$.
-It does not need to be the k'th one.
-In the Kirchhoff case, where the Gershgorin circles are nested, $0$ is always in the spectrum.
+\paragraph{} Already the Corollary $\lambda_k \leq 2d_k$ of Theorem~(\ref{1}) is stronger than what the {\bf Gershgorin circle theorem} \cite{Gershgorin,GershgorinAndHisCircles} gives in this case: the circle theorem assures in the self-adjoint case that in every interval $[0,2d_k]$, there is at least one eigenvalue $\lambda_l$ of $K$.
+But it does not need to be the k'th one.
+In the Kirchhoff case, the Gershgorin circles are nested.
+For finite simple graphs, $0$ is always in the spectrum.
 Theorem~(\ref{1}) gives more information.
 The spectral data $\lambda_1=0,\lambda_2=10,\lambda_3=10$ for example would be Gershgorin compatible to $d_1=1, d_2=3, d_3=7$ because there is an eigenvalue in each closed ball $[0,2], [0,6]$ and $[0,14]$.
-But these data contradict Theorem~(\ref{1}) as $\lambda_2 = 2 d_2+4$.
-Theorem~\ref{1} keeps the eigenvalues more aligned with the degree sequence, similarly as the Schur-Horn theorem does.
+But these spectral data do not occur in any quiver and so not in a finite simple graph, as they would contradict Theorem~(\ref{1}) which is incompatible with $\lambda_2 = 2 d_2+4$.
+Theorem~\ref{1} keeps the eigenvalues more aligned with the degree sequence, similarly as the {\bf Schur-Horn theorem} does.

-\paragraph{} An application for graphs is that the pseudo determinant ${\rm Det}(K)= \prod_{k=2}^n \lambda_k$, which by the Kirchhoff-Cayley {\bf matrix tree theorem} counts the number of rooted spanning trees, has an upper bound $2^n \prod_k d_k$ and that ${\rm det}(1+K)$ which by the Chebotarev-Shamis matrix forest theorem counts the number of rooted spanning forests, has an upper bound $2^n \prod_k (1+d_k)$.
+\paragraph{} An application for connected finite simple graphs (which have one eigenvalue $\lambda_1=0$) is that the {\bf pseudo determinant} ${\rm Det}(K)= \prod_{k=2}^n \lambda_k$, which by the Kirchhoff-Cayley {\bf matrix tree theorem} counts the number of {\bf rooted spanning trees}, has an upper bound $2^n \prod_{k=1}^n d_k$ and that ${\rm det}(1+K)$ which by the Chebotarev-Shamis {\bf matrix forest theorem} counts the number of {\bf rooted spanning forests}, has an upper bound $\prod_{k=1}^n (1+2d_k)$.
 These determinant inequalities do not follow from Gershgorin, nor from the Schur-Horn inequalities.
-We like to rephrase the determinant bounds as bound on the spectral potential $U(z)=(1/n) \log \det(K-z) \leq 2 + (1/n) \log\det(M-z)$, where $M={\rm Diag}(d_1,\dots,d_n)$ is the diagonal matrix and $z \leq 0$ is real.
-We made use of Theorem~(\ref{1}) to show that $U(z)$ has a Barycentric limit.
-It bounds the potential $U$ of the interacting system with the potential $(1/n) \log\det(M-z)$ of the non-interacting system, where $M$ can be thought of as the Kirchhoff matrix of a non-interacting system, where we have $d_k$ self-loops at vertices $k$, even-so the tree and forest interpretations do not apply any more for diagonal matrices.